 Aggregation Operators depend on the connected Solution Implementations, i.e., they are context-dependent due to the context of the Solution Implementations.
 In contrast to the context section of a pattern, which is used together with the problem section to describe the circumstances when a pattern can be applied, the Solution Implementations' context is more specific in terms of the concrete solution.
-For example, if an Aggregation Operator shall connect two Solution Implementations consisting of concrete PHP code, the operator itself could also be concrete PHP code wrapping functionality from both Solution Implementations.
+For example, if an Aggregation Operator shall connect two Solution Implementations consisting of concrete PHP code, the Aggregation Operator itself could also be concrete PHP code wrapping functionality from both Solution Implementations.
 If the Solution Implementations to aggregate are Java class files, e.g., an Aggregation Operator could resolve their dependencies on other class files or libraries and load all dependencies.
 Afterwards it could configure the components to properly work together and execute them in a Java runtime.
+In this case an Aggregation Operator is also a runnable program, which implements the logic to combine Java class files automatically.
+In other domains like building architecture or costumes in films, where Solution Implementations are not concrete programming code but tangible objects, an Aggregation Operator could provide the logic to combine two Solution Implementations by a description of sequential tasks that have to be performed manually.

 Thus, an Aggregation Operator composes and adapts multiple Solution Implementations considering their contexts.
-Another example on how the Aggregation Operators can be used in very different domains is an example of the domain of costumes in films.
-When dressing the characters of a western movie usually the sheriff costume pattern and the outlaw costume pattern need to be applied.
-But there are numerous Solution Implementations of these patterns in terms of concrete sheriff and outlaw costumes, e.g., for different historical time periods.
-To make sure the costumes of the sheriff and outlaw match together, an Aggregation Operator, for example, can ensure that certain Solution Implementations originate from the same time period or the same country and can be used together in one movie.
-Further the Aggregation Operator adapts Solution Implementations to suit to the settings of a scene in a film, i.e., by adapting the color of the costumes.
-Thus, the costumes' Solution Implementations are aggregated to solve a problem in combination.
-Those examples show that Solution Implementations of patterns from different domains have to be aggregated using specific Aggregation Operators.
-Since different pattern languages deal with different contexts, they can contain different Aggregation Operators to compose Solution Implementations.
+However, since Solution Implementations of patterns from varying domains are rather different, they have to be aggregated using specific Aggregation Operators.
+Because different pattern languages deal with different contexts, they can contain different Aggregation Operators to compose Solution Implementations.
+The validation section will take a closer look at the Aggregation Operators in different domains.

-V. VALIDATION
+V. VALIDATION WITH PRACTICAL USE CASES